jreisinger/runp/README.md

 <...snip...>
 ```

-Now let's measure how much time we save using `runp`.
+Now let's see how much time did we save using `runp`.
 Let's download the images sequentially (as you would without `runp`) by using the `-g 1` option:

 ```
 $ time curl -s $url | jq -r .collection.items[].href | \